perguth/blog.perguth.de/src/content/blog/2025-03-16-nopen-source-the-new-reality-of-code-sharing-in-the-ai-era.md

 \---

 _What do you think about the concept of Nopen Source?
 Is it a pragmatic acceptance of reality or a concerning erosion of creators' rights?
-Have you encountered examples of this approach in your development work?
-Share your thoughts in the comments below._
+Have you encountered examples of this approach in your development work?_